 Emailing, texting, social networking, cell phone use and any other use of electronic devices, including computers, for non-field related reasons is unprofessional and not permitted.
 Inappropriate use of electronic devices at the field site can result in removal from the field practicum.
 If it is a practice of your field site to use email to communicate with clients, you should only use the email address that was assigned to you by your field site.
+In the same light, you should not use your personal cell phone number to call or text clients.
 All emails and texts whether to clients or other professionals should be communicated professionally and in a manner that maintains the client's confidentiality.
 You should not use or give your personal email or phone number to your clients.